olibartfast/computer-vision-triton-cpp-client/README.md

 * Run from [yolov5 repo](https://github.com/ultralytics/yolov5/issues/251) export script(always onnx case example):  ```python export.py  --weights <yolov5_version>.pt  --include onnx```

 ### Notes
-When you export your model to tensorrt your version MUST match the one supported by your Triton version inside its container
+*  If you try to export the model to TensorRT or OpenVino your installed version of previous libraries MUST match the ones supported in Triton release you are using, check [server releases here](https://github.com/triton-inference-server/server/releases)

 ### Deploy to Triton
-Set a model repository folder following this [schema](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md):
+Set a model repository folder following this [schema](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md), usually config.pbtxt file is optional except in case of use of OpenVino backend:
 ```
 <model_repository>
     ->
         <model_name>
             ->
+                [config.pbtx]
                 <model_version>
                     ->
                          <model_binary>